 St. Joseph’s/Candler service helps our movement disorders patients have a better quality of life

 Are you a movement disorders patient of Dr. Jill Trumble, Dr. Ryon Poston or Dr. Jonas Vanags?
+Are you or a loved one living in the area with a movement disorder such as Parkinson’s disease or Essential Tremor?
 Then there’s someone you may not know about but should certainly talk to.

-Her name is Melissa Gritz.
-She’s the St. Joseph’s/Candler outpatient movement disorders social worker.
+Her name is Barbara Moss-Hogan.
+She’s the St. Joseph’s/Candler outpatient social worker for our Movement Disorders Program.
 She can help movement disorders patients in a variety of ways to improve quality of life – and her service comes at no additional cost.

 A movement disorder is defined as a group of neurological conditions causing involuntary or abnormal movement.
 Examples of movement disorders can include Parkinson’s disease, restless leg syndrome, Tourette’s Syndrome, Essential Tremor, Huntington’s disease and other related neurological disorders.

-Gritz works with movement disorders patients to address any concerns or struggles they may have, whether that’s physically, mentally, socially or spiritually.
+Moss-Hogan works with movement disorders patients and their family members to address any concerns or struggles they may have, whether that’s physically, mentally or socially.
 She can refer you to other community services to help address financial needs or legal needs, for example.
-Because movement disorders patients are at a higher risk for falls, Gritz also can refer you to a home health occupational therapist to evaluate your home.
+Maybe you need to hire a CNA who knows how to use a Hoyer lift, she can help with that too.

-Gritz also attends area movement disorders support groups to connect with patients and families and works with local businesses that may be able to assist our movement disorders patients.
+Moss-Hogan also attends area movement disorders support groups to connect with patients and families and works with local businesses that may be able to assist movement disorders patients.

-If you or a loved one have a movement disorder and would like to speak or meet with Gritz, you can call her at 912-346-6378 or email her at firstname.lastname@example.org.
+If you are or a loved one have a movement disorder and would like to speak to or meet with Moss-Hogan, you can call her at 470-705-5969 or email her at firstname.lastname@example.org.